rcarlosjorge/DotNet-Microservices/README.md

 - **AuctionService**: Manages CRUD operations for auctions, connected to PostgreSQL.
 It includes features like migrations, DTOs, and seed data for proper database initialization.
 - **SearchService**: Utilizes MongoDB to efficiently handle complex queries for filtering and searching data.
 - **IdentityService**: Dedicated to managing user identities and access controls.
 This service interfaces with Duende IdentityServer and ASP.NET Identity to offer a seamless and secure user experience.
+- **GatewayService**: Acts as the primary point of entry for all client requests, routing them to the appropriate services through **YARP (Yet Another Reverse Proxy)**.
+This simplifies the architecture, enhances security, and facilitates load balancing by serving as a dynamic reverse proxy.

 ## Message Handling with RabbitMQ